 Michael has 13 years of international experience in Africa , the Middle East, and the South Pacific.
-He has a B.A. in International Studies and Environmental Policy from Marlboro College and the School for International Training, and an M.S. from the University of Vermont, where he wrote a thesis on the environmental economic valuation of rivers.
+He has a B.A. in International Studies and Environmental Policy from Marlboro College and the School for International Training, and an M.S. in Environmental Economics from the University of Vermont, where he wrote a thesis on the economic valuation of rivers.
 He has been an AICP certified planner since 1998.
 When he is not working, you’ll find him on a river or in the mountains.

 Jeff Crane has over 30 years of hydrologic engineering experience with a major emphasis in habitat restoration, water resource engineering, and hydrology.
 He is also well versed, with 18 years of experience, in the organization of diverse local stakeholder coalitions and collaborative project development.
 He has organized and managed a wide range of diverse and various sized stream and floodplain restoration projects from conception through design; funding and construction.
 Jeff holds a B.S. degree in Civil Engineering from the University of Colorado, Boulder

 Bruce Seifer is an economic development consultant with over 40 years of experience in economic development and job training.
 He led the city of Burlington, Vermont’s economic development efforts for three decades, served on numerous New England, state and local boards, and was a founding member of Vermont Businesses for Social Responsibility, the Vermont Energy Investment Corp. and the Vermont Software Developers Alliance.
 He is currently engaged in developing and speaking at forums designed to promote sustainable economic development policies in other cities and towns across the nation.